MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Experimental Evaluation

 In addition to attack outcomes, we report performance and efficiency metrics for the framework itself.
 Specifically, we measure the average run-time required for \muzzle to discover a successful end-to-end attack for each web application and adversarial objective.
 We further provide a component-wise breakdown of \muzzle’s runtime overhead across its major phases, including reconnaissance, attack synthesis, and evaluation.
 These measurements characterize the practical cost of automated red-teaming and highlight where computational effort is concentrated within the framework.

 \myparagraph{Target agent configurations.} To assess generality, we instantiate the target web agent with different underlying reasoning LLMs while keeping the surrounding agent scaffold fixed.
 Specifically, we evaluate agents powered by GPT-4.1~\cite{openai2025gpt41}, GPT-4o~\cite{openai2024gpt4ocard}, and Qwen3-VL-32B-Instruct~\cite{bai2025qwen3vl}.
 This allows us to study how prompt injection susceptibility and attack effectiveness vary across models with different capabilities and safety characteristics.
-For the web agent scaffold, we select BrowserUse~\cite{browseruse}, as it represents a well-rounded and widely adopted design that combines DOM-based interaction, screenshot grounding, and tool-based action execution.
-BrowserUse captures key characteristics of modern web agents without relying on application-specific assumptions, making it a suitable representative for evaluating the generality of \muzzle~’s findings across agent architectures.
+For the web agent scaffold, we select BrowserUse~\cite{browseruse} and Agent-E~\cite{AgentE}.
+Both scaffolds represent well-rounded and widely adopted designs that combine DOM-based interaction, screenshot grounding, and tool-based action execution backed by distinct orchestration philosophies.
+BrowserUse follows a single-LLM design pattern that handles both reasoning and action execution within a unified loop.
+In contrast, Agent-E utilizes a multi-agent architecture with two dedicated components: a Planner agent responsible for reasoning and long-horizon planning, and a Browser Executor agent that carries out plan steps via direct browser interaction.
+We selected these scaffolds for their open-source implementations and their contrasting approaches to task execution, making them suitable representatives for evaluating the generality of \muzzle's findings across agent architectures.
+This setup also allows us to study how agent architecture influences susceptibility to IPI.

-\myparagraph{\muzzle red-team configuration.} \muzzle's red-teaming components are implemented as a multi-agent workflow using Microsoft’s AutoGen library~\cite{wu2024autogen,autogen}.
+\myparagraph{\muzzle Red-team configuration.} \mbox{\muzzle's} red-teaming components are implemented as a multi-agent workflow using Microsoft’s AutoGen library~\cite{wu2024autogen,autogen}.
 AutoGen enables structured interaction between multiple LLM-based agents with clearly delineated responsibilities and shared state, which is well suited for iterative attack generation and refinement.
-All red-team agents are powered by GPT-4o.
-This choice reflects a deliberate balance between strong reasoning capability, instruction-following accuracy which is essential for generating effective, adaptive prompt injection attacks without overfitting to brittle or highly specialized model behavior.
+All red-team agents are powered by GPT-4o and GPT-4-Turbo.
+This choice reflects a deliberate balance between strong capability and instruction-following accuracy which is essential for generating effective, adaptive prompt injection attacks.